 In Indonesia, Princeton University partners with Where There Be Dragons, an organization specializing in overseas experiential education.
-Since their founding in 1993, Dragons has managed hundreds of unique small-group service learning programs in Asia, Latin America and Africa.
-Dragons is dedicated to inspiring youth leadership and responsible global citizenship through community-based service projects and cultural exchange.
+Since their founding in 1993, Dragons has managed hundreds of unique small-group service learning programs in Asia, Africa, and the Americas.
+Dragons is dedicated to inspiring youth leadership and responsible global engagement through community-based service projects and cultural exchange.

 Arrival and Orientation